 The main beach at Lorne attracts people of all ages.
 There are sections for surfing and swimming, as well as lifeguards on duty in the summer months.
 However, the Lorne Sea Baths is another wonderful place to swim.

-While in the area don’t miss stopping by Erksine Falls.
+While in the area, don’t miss stopping by Erksine Falls.
 Ancient ferns and forests surround the impressive 30-metre drop.
 It is one of the most accessible waterfalls on the Great Ocean Road and just a 12-minute drive inland from Lorne.

-During the summer, Lorne hosts the famous Falls Festival which is one of the country’s premier music festivals.
+During the summer, Lorne hosts the famous Falls Festival, one of the country’s premier music festivals.
 It brings together legendary music artists and upcoming artists.
 The town’s atmosphere is second to none during Falls Festival.

 Kennett River Koala Walk

 Located approximately 30 minutes from Lorne, the Kennett River Koala Walk is the best place in Victoria to see koalas in their natural habitat.
 The walk is along Grey River Road which is 15 km (about 9 miles) in length.
 However, most people spot koalas within the first hundred metres of the car park.

 To get the most out of your visit, stop by the Kennett River Koala Walk early in the morning or in the evening.
 These animals are known to sleep most of the day.
 They are most active during the early morning or late afternoon and, therefore, easier to spot.

 Look for these exclusive Aussie animals in branches of the eucalyptus gum trees.
 They love to eat the leaves of the eucalyptus.
 Therefore, they spend most of their time in the heights of these towering trees.

 Besides koalas, there are also many birds in the area.
 You can spot king parrots, cockatoos, and kookaburras in abundance.
 The Kafe Koala sells bird feed for anyone interested in feeding them.

 Apollo Bay has many beautiful walking trails as well as an iconic lookout point.
 Mariners Lookout is located on the outskirts of town but offers a panoramic view of the coastline and town below.